IBS: 5 Tips to Control Symptoms When You Travel

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-But these aren’t reasons to keep from living your life, whether you are vacationing, visiting friends or traveling for work.
-Being prepared can cut your risk of sickness, says gastroenterologist Brian Kirsh, MD.
-He offers the following tips to help minimize your symptoms:
+As many begin to plan travel and adventures after a long coronavirus-induced quarantine, being prepared for traveling with IBS can cut your risk of a flare-up, says gastroenterologist Brian Kirsh, MD.
+He offers the following tips to help minimize your symptoms.

-Symptoms of IBS vary from person to person.
-Though the unifying feature is abdominal pain, you may also experience:
+IBS affects the large intestine and symptoms of IBS vary from person to person.
+Generally, the unifying feature is abdominal pain, but you may also experience:

 “Any stress can throw off your gastrointestinal tract.
 There is definitely a brain-gut connection,” Dr. Kirsh says.
 “The gastrointestinal tract is more connected to the brain than any other organ system.”

-Learning and using some simple stress reduction techniques can help.
+Use simple stress reduction techniques to help calm your nerves before you embark.
 Try one or more of these:

-Finally, if you are able to choose where you go, be mindful of your destination and its potential pitfalls.
+Though not many are traveling overseas yet due to coronavirus, if you’re able to choose where you go, be mindful of your destination and its potential pitfalls.